 Dear Dr. Edgell:

 I strongly support your current endeavor and reiterate my willingness to serve as a member of the Innatrix Scientific Advisory Board.
-I have enjoyed our collaborations in the past, and look forward to assisting you to improve the reliability and bring down the cost of running PACE experiments.
+I have enjoyed our collaboration in the past, and look forward to assisting you to improve the reliability and bring down the cost of running PACE experiments.

 The project appears to have far-reaching potential, given the possibilities of PACE and enhanced PACE technologies to attack the most important problems in pharmacology -- resistance, side-effects, and even waste stream contamination -- by moving away from small molecules and expanding the realm of modified and optimized proteins.